-Significant Ecological Areas (SEA):
+Significant Ecological Areas

-The SEA Program:
+The SEA Program

-The SEA Program is the name given to the regulations, policies and maps the County used to guide development within SEAs.
-As stated in the General Plan: "The objective of the SEA Program is to conserve genetic and physical diversity by designating biological resource areas that are capable of sustaining themselves into the future.
-However, SEAs are not wilderness preserves.
-Much of the land in SEAs is privately-held, used for public recreation, or abuts developed areas.
+The objective of the SEA Program is to conserve genetic and physical diversity within Los Angeles County by designating biological resource areas that are capable of sustaining themselves into the future.
+Much of the land in SEAs is privately-held, used for public recreation, and/or abuts developed communities.
 The SEA Program must therefore balance the overall objective of resource preservation against other critical public needs.

 The Department's interactive map program, GIS-NET3 is used to map important information about individual properties in the County, such as zoning or land use.
 To check if your property is in a proposed or adopted SEA click here for GIS-NET3.